NoroffFEU/social-media-client/README.md

     npx eslint --init

-✔ How would you like to use ESLint? · problems
+    How would you like to use ESLint? · problems
-✔ What type of modules does your project use? · esm
-✔ Which framework does your project use? · none
+    What type of modules does your project use? · esm Which framework does your project use? · none
-✔ Does your project use TypeScript? · No / Yes
+    Does your project use TypeScript? · No
-✔ Where does your code run? · browser
+    Where does your code run? · browser
-✔ What format do you want your config file to be in? · JSON Local ESLint installation not found.
+    What format do you want your config file to be in? · JSON Local ESLint installation not found.
     The config that youve selected requires the following dependencies:

     eslint@latest
-✔ Would you like to install them now? · No / Yes
+    Would you like to install them now? · Yes
-✔ Which package manager do you want to use? · npm
+    Which package manager do you want to use? · npm

 The result will be a .eslintrc.json like this: